Forensic Building Exterior Envelope Consulting Service

 The following information is from articles and references on water, air, and thermal envelope:

 The building envelope is all of the elements of the outer shell that maintain a dry, heated, or cooled indoor environment and facilitate its climate control.
-Building envelope design is a specialized area of architectural and engineering practice that draws from all areas of building science and indoor climate control.
+Building envelope design is a specialized architectural and engineering practice area that draws from all areas of building science and indoor climate control.

 The many functions of the building envelope can be separated into three categories: